mehulagg/gitlab/doc/administration/troubleshooting/slow_gitlab.md

 type: reference
 ---

-# Troubleshooting a slow GitLab installation
+# Troubleshooting slowness in GitLab

 Sometimes you might find that GitLab is performing slower than expected.
 This guide will walk you through finding the root of the slowness.